 - Malolo & Malolo Lailai islands

 These islands are located in the Mamanucas.
 A short 50-min boat transfer with South Sea Cruise will take you to Malolo Island and exclusive Malola Cat will take you to Malolo Lailai.
 If you are looking for a place to relax after a week full of adventures, Malolo and Malolo Lailai are the place to go.
-Home of some amazing resorts like the adult-only Likuliku or Lomani, Musket Cove resort or the family-friendly Plantation Resort.
+Home of some amazing resorts like the adult-only Likuliku Resort or Lomani Island Resort, Musket Cove resort or the family-friendly Plantation Resort.

 For the active, these islands are also the best spots to access Fiji’s best surf breaks: Cloudbreak, Restaurant, Nomatu Left, Wilkes Passage, …